opendocsg/slw-judgments-backfill/2013_SGHC_219/report.md

  At least, it is true, I think, that if a term were never implied by a Judge unless it could pass that test, he could not be held to be wrong.

-41     In _Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ [2006] 1 SLR(R) 927 at [32] (“ _Forefront_ ”), Andrew Phang Boon Leong J held that both the business efficacy and the officious bystander tests were firmly established in the case law in Singapore.
+41     In _Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 927</span> at [32] (“ _Forefront_ ”), Andrew Phang Boon Leong J held that both the business efficacy and the officious bystander tests were firmly established in the case law in Singapore.
 Interestingly, Phang J observed ( _Forefront_ at [36]) that both tests were complementary.
 The officious bystander test was said to be the practical mode by which the business efficacy test was implemented.
 In this regard, Phang J approved Scutton LJ’s observation in _Reigate v Union Manufacturing Company (Ramsbottom), Limited_

 _and Elton Copdyeing Company, Limited_ [1918] 1 KB 592 at 605 where his Lordship held: